Apostolic poverty: Waldensians

 Sometime during the 1170's, a wealthy cloth merchant known as Waldes or Peter Waldo experienced a religious conversion, which some have attributed to a minstrel he heard tell the story of St. Alexis.
 After hearing this recital, Waldes visited a master theologian in order to determine the surest way to salvation, to which the theologian replied he should follow the scripture; specifically Matthew 19:21: 'If you wish to go the whole way, then go and sell everything you have, and give to the poor'.
 Waldes then, after providing for his family, gave away all of his possessions and followed a life of apostolic poverty.
-He had the Gospel translated and began openly preaching, gaining many followers who also embraced lives of apostolic poverty; these men and women became known as the Waldensians.
+He had the Gospel translated and began openly preaching, gaining followers who also embraced lives of apostolic poverty; these men and women became known as the Waldensians.
 Walter Map, though critical of the Waldensians' lack of education and therefore their inability to preach, conceded that they did truly live in a state of poverty comparable to the apostles, describing them as having 'no permanent homes...possessing nothing and having everything in common like the Apostles, naked, following a naked Christ'.

 By the early 1200s, Waldensians were being persecuted by the Catholic Church and were officially deemed heretics at the Fourth Lateran Council in 1215.